JoelHernandez343/Cryptography/P04/GUIDE.md

 I don't know how to for now :disappointed:

 ## Programing with Crypto++
-> *Warning*: The executables are too big (the following example 24mb!), don't commit them

 If you installed successfully Crypto++ on your Linux SO, you must to be enable to compile and run the following program: